-The conference will include a Keynote Addresses by Kathryn Dewey, University of California, Davis, Ted Miguel, University of California, Berkeley and opening remarks by Makhtar Diop (World Bank Vice-President for the Africa Region), as well as invited contributions by senior scholars.
+The conference will include a Keynote Addresses by Kathryn Dewey, University of California, Davis, Ted Miguel, University of California, Berkeley, opening remarks by Makhtar Diop, World Bank Vice-President for the Africa Region, and invited contributions by senior scholars.

 Submitted papers with a focus on Africa are now welcome on any of the following topics:

 As well as papers that examine the following in the context of agriculture: economic growth, conflict, resilience, productivity, input and output markets, gender, land tenure, urbanization, education, health, nutrition, labor, safety nets, and/or regional integration.

 The program committee includes Michael Carter (UC Davis), Markus Goldstein (World Bank), Edward Miguel (UC Berkeley), Jeremy Magruder (UC Berkeley), and Muthoni Ngatia (World Bank).